And how to avoid it being yours!

 Do I have any evidence anyone is listening to me?

 Never under estimate the importance of lasers.
 Technically, you should be able to give a talk without a laser, but I find it's much more fun to secretly have a laser pointer capable of de-orbiting the space station.
 It helps to foment a feeling of awe in the audience.
 You can also claim its astronomical cost against tax.
+On the other hand, if you ever point it anywhere except the slide, you're an asshole who is gambling with people's vision.

 Can I afford a bigger laser?